woctezuma/heroku-flask-api/README.md

 > https://damp-brushlands-51855.herokuapp.com/

-To ask for results about Cyberpunk 2077, you have to append the appID (`1091500`) at the end of the `/render/` endpoint:
+To ask for results about Cyberpunk 2077, you have to append the appID (`1091500`) to the `/render/` endpoint:

 > https://damp-brushlands-51855.herokuapp.com/render/1091500/